-Scotch pine grown at the Towner State Nursery comes from seed orchards about 50 miles north of the nursery.
+Scotch pine grown at the Towner State Nursery come from seed orchards about 50 miles north of the nursery.
 The orchards represent select sources of Scotch pine from northern Europe and Asia and are often referred to as Siberian Scotch pine.
 This Scotch pine is very winter-hardy and suited for planting throughout the Great Plains and southern Canada.
 They prefer sandy loam or heavier soils and are generally considered the fastest growing evergreen grown in the Midwest.
 Mature height is approximately 40 feet.
 In windbreaks, plant Scotch pine 8 to 12 feet apart.

-Bare-r oot Trees Container Tre es

-Class Top Height Price per tree Top Height Price per tree
+Class Top Height Price per tree 2-1 6-15" \$.85

-2-1 6-15" \$.80 6-10" \$1.05